brendancooley/tpsp/tpsp.md

 The identified model enables two classes of counterfactuals.
 First, it allows me to quantify the "shadow of power" by comparing factual policies to those that would prevail if governments' counterfactually possessed zero military capability.
 These policies can then be fed into the model of the international economy to calculate the effect on trade flows, prices, and wages around the world.
 Would different trade blocs emerge in a coercion-free world?
 Which governments would benefit the most?
 In the model, consumers benefit from the liberalizing effect of foreign military coercion [@Antras2011].
 How large are these benefits?
 Whose citizens benefit the most from international power politics?
 How would relative changes to U.S. and Chinese military strength affect the international economy?

-The model also allows me to examine how domestic political economic changes (changes to government preferences) affect the salience of military coercion.
+I also examine how domestic political economic changes (changes to government preferences) affect the salience of military coercion.
 Governments that value the welfare of consumers prefer to adopt lower barriers to trade.
 The returns to coercing these governments are smaller, because their ideal policies impose relatively small externalities on potential threatening governments.
 Military coercion plays a smaller role in influencing trade policy when governments are relatively liberal.
 Domestic political institutions are believed to effect trade policy preferences [@Rodrik1995; @Milner1999; @Milner2005].
 The model facilitates exploration of how domestic political change affects the quality of international relations and governments' propensity to threaten, display, and use military force against one another.

 ## Literature